theawesomecoder61/Blacksmith/README.md

 # Blacksmith
-A program for viewing, extracting, and converting Assassin's Creed: Odyssey, Assassin's Creed: Origins, and Steep textures and 3D models.
+A program for viewing, extracting, and converting textures and 3D models from Assassin's Creed: Odyssey, Assassin's Creed: Origins, and Steep.
 It is in early stages, and this repo will be updated constantly with additional support.

 `For now, only texture viewing and extraction of Assassin's Creed: Odyssey textures is supported.`

-## Remember Anvil_NeXT?
+### Remember ARchive_neXt?
-Blacksmith serves as a successor to Anvil_NeXT, because development has seemingly ceased.
-I intended for functionality to be identical to Anvil_NeXT.
+Blacksmith serves as a successor to ARchive_neXt, because development has seemingly ceased, and does not support the two latest Assassin's Creed games or Steep.
+I intended for functionality to be identical to ARchive_neXt.

 ## Supported Games
 PC versions only of: